 For A-IoT device paging functionality, it is understood that the legacy paging message, legacy paging occasion and legacy DRX from NR are not supported (See TS 38.300 [9] for references for any legacy NR functionality).
 From RAN2 perspective, it is assumed that the A-IoT device can receive as long as there is enough energy (it can be further considered on the discussion in sub-clause 6.1 and 6.2).

 It is supported that the reader can send multiple (subsequent) A-IoT paging messages that are associated with the same service request from the CN.
 The duplicated response from devices for the same service request should be avoided.
 The A-IoT paging message can include information to avoid this duplicated response from the device to a reader.
+This information should be short and simple.
+This information can be generated as follows:

+- When reader receives a service request from the CN, it generates this information associated with that service request and provides it in the paging message.
+In subsequent paging message(s) triggered by the reader, same information is provided in the paging message(s).

+- The information associated with the service request is generated by the CN and provided to the reader with that service request.
+The reader provides the information in the paging message.
+In subsequent paging message(s) triggered by the reader, same information is provided in the paging message(s).
+It is possible that the information generated by the CN is provided encrypted in an encapsulated message provided by the CN, i.e., not visible to the reader.

+If CN generates this information, CN can coordinate so that same information is provided to multiple readers associated with the same service request from the CN, e.g., inventory.
+This would make it possible to avoid triggering redundant responses from an A-IoT device in case it happens to be covered by multiple readers.
+If the reader generates this information, there may be a need for coordination between readers unless additional information is provided to identify the readers.

-This information should be short and simple.It can be further discussed on how to design this information in A-IoT paging message (e.g. as stage-3 details and also considering the aspects from other WGs for this).
+It can be further discussed on how to design this information in A-IoT paging message (e.g. as stage-3 details and also considering the aspects from other WGs for this).
 Then, based on this information, the device determines whether to skip sending the response to A-IoT paging message or not (if the device had successfully responded the same service before).

+If the paging message is associated with a CN request different than the one associated with the paging message in the previous paging round, the device performs the requested procedure.
+If paging message is associated with a CN request same as the one associated with the paging message in the previous paging round, the device performs the requested procedure only if it has not completed the procedure successfully in an earlier paging round associated with the same CN request.
+Otherwise, the device can ignore the paging message.